Biology Department

 In-Person

 This course provides an introduction to the major endocrine and neuroendocrine systems and their involvement in the control of physiological function in vertebrates.
 An emphasis will be on mammalian systems, however, examples from other vertebrate taxa will also be discussed.
 Areas of exploration will include the regulation of feeding and metabolism, ion homeostasis, stress, and reproduction.
 Prerequisites: BIOL 251 and 252 or BIOL 304.
-Three credits and a lab.
+Three credits and lab.

 Bioinformatics